 All measurements are from property line, not back of curb (add approx 10' to get measurement to curb).

 The maximum building ground coverage (entire building footprint) must be applied as follows:

-- A) 50% of the lot area for parcels less than 0.5 acre if one-story house - B) 40% of the lot area for parcels less than 0.5 acre if two-story house - C) 25% of the lot area for parcels over 0.5 acre.
+- A) 40% of the lot area for parcels less than 0.5 acre - B) 25% of the lot area for parcels over 0.5 acre.